 The people are so special.
 All as different as you can imagine, but all unified with a common love.

 The music heals me.
-The sermons challenge me.
+The sermon challenges me.
 The prayers calm me.
 The Eucharist nourishes me.
 And the people….the people fill my heart with their love and compassion and acceptance.

 New or old.
 Chain or independent.
 I don’t care as long as there are books and lots of them.